-Since it's unclear how turmeric may react with medications and affect existing conditions, be sure to talk with your health care provider before consuming turmeric to alleviate a health problem or disease.
+Since it's unclear how turmeric may react with medications and affect existing conditions, be sure to talk with your health care professional before consuming turmeric to alleviate a health problem or disease.

 If you'd like more information on turmeric, you can check out these articles and a video from Mayo Clinic:

-Dr. Denise Dupras is a general internist in Primary Care in Rochester/Kasson's Division of Community Internal Medicine (CIM).
-She completed her MD-PhD at Mayo Medical School and her residency in Internal Medicine at Mayo Clinic in Rochester.
+Denise Dupras, M.D., Ph.D., is a physician in Primary Care in Rochester and Kasson's Division of Community Internal Medicine, Geriatrics and Palliative Care.
+She completed her medical and doctoral degrees at Mayo Clinic Alix School of Medicine, and her residency in internal medicine at Mayo Clinic in Rochester.
 Her interests include medical education and evidence-based medicine.